movetokube/postgres-operator/README.md

 `POSTGRES_INSTANCE` is only available since version 1.2.0

+> While using `KEEP_SECRET_NAME` could be a convenient way to define secrets with predictable and explicit names,
+> the default logic reduces risk of operator from entering the endless reconcile loop as secret is very unlikely to exist.
+>
+> The administrator should ensure that the `SecretName` does not collide with other secrets in the same namespace.
+> If the secret already exists, the operator will never stop reconciling the CR until either offending secret is deleted
+> or CR is deleted or updated with another SecretName

 ## Installation

 This operator requires a Kubernetes Secret to be created in the same namespace as operator itself.